fglandry/TrajFusionNet/README.md

 ## Set up

-Start by creating conda environment:
+Start by creating a conda environment:

 ```bash
 conda create -n trajfusionnet-env python=3.10 pytorch torchvision pytorchvideo pytorch-cuda accelerate tensorflow -c pytorch -c nvidia -c conda-forge
 ```

-A pytorch-cuda version might need to be specified depending on the NVIDIA driver version.
+A pytorch-cuda version might need to be specified depending on your NVIDIA driver version.

 Then, install the remaining libraries with pip: